National Centers for Environmental Information (NCEI)

 Data Announcement 1980SE-BB

-The National Geophysical Data Center is making available CDP
+The National Geophysical Data Center (now the National Centers for Environmental Information) is making available CDP

 seismic reflection data for lines 18 through 38 from Atlantic